clarkmcc/brpc/README.md

 ## Features
 * **Bidirectional** - Clients can expose a gRPC server of their own, allowing the real gRPC server to call RPCs on the client.
 * **Low-invasive** - Takes advantage of all the generated types and functions from `protoc`, you just need to plug everything into brpc.
-* **Single TCP connection** - All connections are multiplexed across a single TCP connection.
+* **Single connection** - All connections are multiplexed across a single QUIC connection.
 * **Go generics** - Uses Go generics to make it easy to plug everything together correctly.

 ## Internals
-This library uses a single TCP connection and all other connections are multiplexed across this connection.
+This library uses a single QUIC connection and all other connections are multiplexed across this connection.
 Clients receive connection IDs from the server which they then provide with every subsequent client-to-server RPC request, and the brpc server exposes the client's RPC methods inside your gRPC service so that you can call them from the server.

 ## Example